mitevpi/metavue/README.md

 metadata of your Vue application, and a static site at `index.html` which can be used to visualize the data.

+Deply or run the `index.html` file in the `.metavue` folder using a http server to visualize the data export, or import the `json` files yourself in a data visualization platform to explore your application's metadata.

 #### Sample

 ```json